South Georgian Bay Beaches

 Visiting the worlds longest fresh water beach should be a fun, enjoyable experience.
 Finding a parking spot while not knowing the area can be difficult.
 The municipality offers several parking lots for visitors and residents to use throughout the day.
 Please visit the link below to find your parking lot: Parking lot Link

 Municipal parking passes are available to both residents of Wasaga Beach and non-residents.
-For those who own property the cost is $22.60 (limit one per property).
 The passes can be purchased from the Town of Wasaga Beach 30 Lewis Drive.

-Provincial, seasonal day parking passes are also avaiable.
-Please see the link below for more information https://www.ontarioparks.com/seasonalpermits
+Provincial, seasonal day parking passes are also available.
+Please see the link below for more information Ontario Parks Seasonal Permits

 - Beach Area 1 is the 1 busiest section with boat launch, swimming, bike paths, events, boardwalk, fishing platforms, shops, restaurants and bars overlooking Georgian Bay.